 When you join the Scheme, you will be placed in the main section of the Scheme.
 However, once you are a member of the Scheme you will be able to elect in writing to move to the 50/50 section at any time.

 In the 50/50 section you pay half your normal contributions.
-This flexibility may be useful during times of financial hardship as it allows you to remain in the Scheme, building up valuable pension benefits, instead of opting out of the Scheme.
+This flexibility may be useful during times of financial hardship as it allows you to remain in the Scheme, building up valuable pension benefits, instead of opting out.

 You can ask your employer for a 50/50 option form.
-If you have more than one job in which you contribute to the Scheme, you would need to specify in which of the jobs you wish to move to the 50/50 section.
+If you are a member in more than one job, you would need to specify in which of the jobs you wish to move to the 50/50 section.

 If you elect for 50/50, you would be moved to that section from the next available pay period.
-You would then start paying half your normal contributions and build up half your normal pension during the time you are in that section.
+You would then start paying half your normal contributions and build up half your normal pension.
 When you make an election for the 50/50 section, your employer must provide you with information on the effect this will have on your benefits in the Scheme.

 If you were to die in service whilst in the 50/50 section of the Scheme, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section of the Scheme.
 If you are awarded an ill health pension which includes an amount of enhanced pension, the amount of enhanced pension added to your pension account is worked out as if you were in the main section of the Scheme.

 The 50/50 section is designed to be a short-term option for when times are tough financially.
-Because of this, your employer must re-enrol you back into the main section of the Scheme approximately three years from the date they first have to comply with the automatic enrolment provisions (and approximately every three years after that).
+Because of this, your employer must put you back into the main section of the Scheme under automatic enrolment provisions.
 If you wished to continue in the 50/50 section at that point you would need to make another election.
+Your employer must put you back into the main section every three years.

 There is no limit to the number of times you can elect to move between the main and the 50/50 sections.